Bit-Nation/BITNATION-Framework-old/README.md

  -  a holon, embassy or a consulate
  -  ... (put yours here :wink:)

-The framework is made of smart contracts in solidity.
-We put a big amount of work into making it upgradeable, which is quite rare in the ethereum world.
+The framework is created with smart contracts in Solidity.
+We put a significant amount of work into making it upgradeable, which is still quite rare in the Ethereum smart contract ecosystem.

 # TODO list